ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 In this tutorial, you have learned how to use some basic building blocks of the Web Audio API.

-Along the way you have learned many different things such as how to resume the audio context with a user interaction, how to load and decode a sound file from the network, how to create automations on audio parameters, and well as important concepts regarding the audio sources in the Web Audio API.
+Along the way you have learned many different things such as how to resume the audio context with a user interaction, how to load and decode a sound file from the network, how to create automations on audio parameters, as well as important concepts regarding the audio sources in the Web Audio API.

 In the next tutorial, we will go a bit further with the creation of an AM synthesizer.